 - We need to start with a profound respect for our common humanity, and so for the irreducible human rights of all people.

 - We need to honor the sacred right and duty to bear witness.
-The First Amendment is sacrosanct, because it is necessary to safeguard all other rights by protecting all forms of witness.
+The First Amendment is sacrosanct, because it safeguards all other rights by protecting all forms of witness.

 - Nonviolence must be an absolute standard.